 Closing

-As we close up shop for today, I hope your thinking was stimulated by today’s show, to be thankful for the encouraging people in you life, and to consider how you could be an encouragement to someone else.
+As we close up shop for today, I hope your thinking was stimulated by today’s show, to periodically create space for silence in your conversations so the other person you’re speaking with can more fully process what’s on their mind and heart.

-Well, that’s it for today.
 I’d love to hear your thoughts or reactions to today’s episode.
 Just go to the show notes for today’s program at JohnCertalic.com, then scroll down to the end to the “Leave a comment” box.
+I’d love to hear about any delightful conversations you have with a young child.
+It will help keep us both young.

 Other episodes or resources related to today’s shows